kentaka7/eMia-iOS/README.md

 You can register as an user and then sign in.
 You can edit your profile.
 The App will sends you push-notification if another user likes your post.

+eMia uses
-eMia uses Firebase database, storage, authentication and cloud messages.
+- Firebase database, storage, authentication and cloud messages.
+- RxSwift
+- VIPER

 ## Requirements